- 8 hours - Full-Day

 An Inspired Itinerary - Paris Through the Ages

-As we move from ancient history to the Medieval era, we will trace history through important cultural and architectural sites around the city, stopping to admire the church of Saint-Severin, one of the oldest on Paris’ Left Bank, on our way to explore the Ile de la Cite and the magnificent Notre Dame Cathedral and Sainte-Chappelle.
+As we move from ancient history to the Medieval era, we will trace history through important cultural and architectural sites, stopping to admire the Gothic church of Saint Severin, one of the oldest on Paris’ Left Bank, on our way to see the Ile de la Cite and the magnificent Notre Dame Cathedral and Sainte-Chappelle.
 The leafy Place Dauphine gives us a moment to pause and discuss 17th-century architecture and urban design and the role of the aristocracy in the development of the city we see today.

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.